techuxwriter/UX-TW-IsD/README.md

 # UX Writer, Technical Writer, and Instructional Designer GitHub Site

-If you're familiar with Git/GitHub then head to the [Wiki portion of this GitHub site](https://github.com/techuxwriter/UX-Tech-Writer-IsD-GitHub/wiki) where you can enjoy the topics and make suggested changes to the site.
+If you are familiar with Git/GitHub then head to the [Wiki portion of this GitHub site](https://github.com/techuxwriter/UX-Tech-Writer-IsD-GitHub/wiki) where you can enjoy the topics and make suggested changes to the site.

-If you are unfamiliar with Git/GitHub, this is your starting point.
+If you are unfamiliar with Git/GitHub, this is your starting point for some basic information and how to use this site.
 While Git can be a bit scary for non-technical users (folks who do not use command line, such as UNIX), the GitHub interface is quite easy to use and I invite you to participate and submit your suggestions for improvement, additions, and join in.

 **Note:** This Git site uses .md format.